mengfei-ren/mengfei-ren.github.io/content/opening/_index.md

 	- the specific topic/area you're interested in exploing during Ph.D. study
 	- brief study plan for developing your interested topic/area in 3 or 5 years

 	**Note:** This statement is not the same as your SOP.
-The described research topic/area should be too general or broad.
+The described research topic/area should not be too general or broad.

 - :heavy_check_mark: English Proficiency Proof.
 GRE score is a plus, but not required.
 	- IELTS: all sub-scores are >= 6.5